PUGX/PUGXGeoFormBundle/Resources/doc/index.md

 ## Prerequisites

-This version of the bundle requires Symfony >= 2.3 (support for Symfony 3 is still in progress)
+This version of the bundle requires Symfony >= 2.3

 PUGXGeoFormBundle uses [willdurand/geocoder](https://packagist.org/packages/willdurand/geocoder) as a backend geocoding service.